The Democratization of Sustainable Investing: Navigating the New World of Impact Options for Retail Investors in the U.S.

 Providers of financial products and services are responding by introducing a bewildering array of new funds and products available to retail investors.
 They include ESG exchange-traded funds (ETFs), socially responsible robo-advisors and fossil fuel-free banking – in which a bank pledges to not use customer deposits to fund the fossil fuel industry – among other options.
 But as encouraging as it is to see so many emerging ESG investing products geared toward retail investors, the quality of the products varies a lot.
 For instance, some robo-advisor impact portfolios mostly invest in conventional funds despite calling themselves “sustainable.”
 Several ESG funds are nearly indistinguishable from conventional funds, despite being more expensive.
 Greenwashing allegations are rife.
 And many crowdfunding platforms offer high-risk investments that may not be able to weather an economic downturn.

-At SustainFi, our goal is to demystify the ESG investing landscape for regular investors.
-Below, we’ll describe several sustainable investing options available to retail investors in the U.S., providing links to further information that can help investors choose the right products and strategies to achieve their financial and impact goals.
+Below, I’ll describe several sustainable investing options available to retail investors in the U.S., providing links to further information that can help investors choose the right products and strategies to achieve their financial and impact goals.

 Recent years have seen growing activity in this space, with many prominent robo-advisors expanding their sustainable investing options.
 In late 2020, Betterment introduced three socially responsible portfolios: Broad Impact, Climate Impact and Social Impact.
 Earlier that year, Personal Capital announced that its Socially Responsible Personal Strategy surpassed $1 billion in assets, only two years after the strategy was launched.
 Marcus Invest, the robo-advisor from Goldman Sachs, launched in February 2021 with three portfolio options, including an impact portfolio.
 And Acorns Invest has recently allowed its customers to switch to Acorns Sustainable Portfolios.